 3. Exercise every day

-Stud dogs need to have balance, strength, and flexibility to cope with the demands of the mating process.
+Stud dogs need to have balance, strength, and flexibility to cope with the demands of the partnering process.
 Regular exercise can improve all those aspects.
 Plus, it will also keep your dog from getting overweight.

 4. Regular health and physical exams

 A routine physical exam for a dog can cost around $45 to $55.
 Adult dogs should get complete health screening once a year.
-Physical checks will include x-ray, eye/nose/ear exams, skin checks, blood screening, rectal exams, and stool tests.
+Physical checks will include x-ray, eye/nose/ear exams, skin checks, blood screening, and stool tests.

-8. Regular vaccinations
+5. Regular vaccinations

 Vaccination of adult dogs can cost $10 to $100 annually.
 While all dogs need to be vaccinated at a young age, adult dogs have different vaccination requirements.
 Rabies is one vaccine that needs to be administered at an interval set by the local law.
 Other vaccines depend on the health history of the dog.